opanga77/news-view/README.md

 ## Known Bugs

-No known bugs at the
+No known bugs at the mo

 ## Technologies Used
 - Python3.6